-The Bookery is thrilled to welcome one of our acclaimed Patrons Patrick Gale for a very special evening discussing his powerful new novel, , in Love Lane i n conversation with Alison Sweatman.
+The Bookery is thrilled to welcome one of our acclaimed Patrons Patrick Gale for a very special evening discussing his powerful new novel, Love Lane in conversation with Alison Sweatman.

 Love Lane transports readers to 1950s Northern England, weaving a compelling, multigenerational story of family, return, and reckoning.
-Three generations of men, two of womenand A Place Called Winters Harry Cane has returned from Canada.
-When Harry, a veteran wheat farmer, is forced to sell up and sail back to an England reshaped by two world wars, his arrival triggers profound and long deferred self-examination for the family he left behind, and for whom he has never been more than a distant myth.
+When veteran Canadian wheat farmer, Harry Cane is brutally obliged to sell up and sail home to an England transformed by two world wars, his arrival triggers unwelcome self-examination for the family he abandoned, and for whom he has never been more than a distant myth.

 His daughter, bound by duty yet unsettled by buried anger, reluctantly takes him in.
 His presence stirs the next generation too: his granddaughter is finally able to confront an unspoken trauma, while her gentle husband, for the first time, feels truly seen.
 As old wounds surface and unexpected truths come into the light, the question hangs in the air: can Harry build a new life before its too late, or will he once again find himself pushed aside for understanding too much?